RaymondLZhou/image-based-recommender/README.md

 ## Description

-Performs neural style transfer as described in the original paper, [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576.pdf) by Gatys, Ecker, and Bethge.
-The following is taken from the paper.
+The technique of neural style transfer is described in the original paper, [*A Neural Algorithm of Artistic Style*](https://arxiv.org/pdf/1508.06576.pdf) by Gatys, Ecker, and Bethge.
+The goal is to take a content image and a style image, then combine them so that the output image looks like the content image in the style of the style image.

-We introduce an artificial system based on a deep neural network that creates artistic images of high perceptual quality.
-The system uses neural representations to separate and recombine content and style of arbitrary images, providing a neural algorithm for the creation of artistic images.

-Each layer of a convolutional neural network can be understood as a collection of image filters, each of which extracts a certain feature from the input image.
-When convolutional neural networks are trained on object recognition, they develop a representation of the image that makes object information increasingly explicit along the processing hierarchy.

-The representations of content and style in the convolutional neural network are separable.
-That is, we can manipulate both representations independently to produce new, perceptually meaningful images.
-To demonstrate this finding, we generate images that mix the content and style representation from two different source images.
+We define two loss functions, the content loss and the style loss.
+We attempt to transform the output image to minimize both loss functions.
+Both content and style images are fed into the VGG19 model, and values from the intermediate layers are used to compute the losses.

 ## Examples
 ![output1](images/output1.png)